Quantum simulation of non-equilibrium dynamics and thermalization in the Schwinger model

 The lattice formulation of the Schwinger model varies in literature in how the infinite number of states of the gauge field are treated.
 Here we follow the setup of Ref.~\cite{Klco:2018kyo}, where a finite-dimensional representation of the gauge degrees of freedom is achieved by imposing a cutoff on the total electric flux.
 We find the following closed form for the number of physical states that satisfy Gauss's law with $|\ell_n|\leq 1$,

-In the following, we will focus on the Hilbert space projected onto positive-parity and zero-momentum states with $|\ell_n|\leq 1$ and $\sum_n|\ell_n|< N_f$.
-The derivation of Eq.~\eqref{eq:combinatorics} and the relevant Hamiltonians and measurement operators in matrix form can be found in the supplemental material.
+which is derived in Appendix~\ref{app:c} In the following, we will focus on the Hilbert space projected onto positive-parity and zero-momentum states with $|\ell_n|\leq 1$ and $\sum_n|\ell_n|< N_f$.
+Constructions of these states and the matrix forms of the relevant Hamiltonians and measurement operators can be found in Appendix~\ref{app:b}.

 {\it Non-equilibrium dynamics in the quantum Brownian motion limit.} We now consider the Schwinger model coupled to a thermal environment.
 The full Hamiltonian can be decomposed as